 RockSolid and RockSolid MAX

 RockSolid has run hardware stores for decades, with an original version centered on hardware SKUs, though stores selling across hardware and lumber told us they searched for years for a system that handles both sides well.
-Owners moving off MAX tend to describe it as over-convoluted, telling us it kept pushing functions at them they never asked for when all they wanted was something easy to ring on.
+Owners moving off MAX tend to describe it as over-convoluted, telling us it kept pushing functions at them they never asked for when all they wanted was something easy to check out on.
 Berry's Hardware in Dumas, Arkansas made that move and went live on Rundoo on schedule in February 2026, even after a roof collapse.

 POS Nation and other value-tier systems